sacids/dataManager/contributing.md

 Hard way The best way to contribute is to "clone" your fork of CodeIgniter to your development area.
 That sounds like some jargon, but "forking" on GitHub means "making a copy of that repo to your account" and "cloning" means "copying that code to your environment so you can work on it".

 1. Set up Git (Windows, Mac & Linux)
-2. Go to the dataManager repo
+2. Go to the Afyadata Manager repo
 3. Fork it
-4. Clone your dataManager repo: `git@github.com:<your-name>/dataManager.git`
+4. Clone your Afyadata Manager repo: `git@github.com:<your-name>/afyadatamanager.git`
 5. Fix existing bugs on the Issue tracker after taking a look to see nobody else is working on them.
 6. Commit the files
 7. Push your develop branch to your fork